 What is the best hybrid between a walking pad and a treadmill?

-The GoPlus 2-in-1 at $199 is the best-value hybrid: it folds flat for under-desk walking at up to 4 mph and raises a handlebar for running at up to 7.5 mph.
-For a premium option, the WalkingPad R2 at $599 offers a 17 × 47-inch belt, 7.5 mph running speed, a one-piece aluminum alloy frame, and upright wall storage — the closest thing to a treadmill in a walking-pad form factor.
+The GoPlus 2-in-1 is the best-value hybrid: it folds flat for under-desk walking at up to 4 mph and raises a handlebar for running at up to 7.5 mph.
+For a premium option, the WalkingPad R2 has been discontinued and replaced by its successor, the WalkingPad R3 Hybrid+ — it keeps the 17 × 47-inch belt and 7.5 mph running speed but upgrades to a one-piece aluminum-alloy frame, dual side handrails, a 265 lb weight capacity, the KS Fit app, and double-fold upright storage — the closest thing to a treadmill in a walking-pad form factor.

 How many calories does walking on a walking pad burn compared to running on a treadmill?